lostsnow/GoMud/_datafiles/guides/building/scripting/SCRIPTING_ROOMS.md

 ```

 `onEnter()` is called when a player enters the room.
+Return `false` to suppress showing the room description on arrival.

 |  Argument | Explanation |
 | --- | --- |